19hours/sg-statutes/Acts/Financial Advisers Act.md

 whose carrying on of the business of providing any financial advisory service is solely incidental to his legal or accounting practice, as the case may be.

-2\.
-Any company licensed under the Trust Companies Act 2005 whose carrying on of the business of providing any financial advisory service is solely incidental to its carrying on of the business for which it is registered under that Act.
+2. Any company licensed under the Trust Companies Act (Cap.
+336) whose carrying on of the business of providing any financial advisory service is solely incidental to its carrying on of the business for which it is registered under that Act.

+[1/2009 wef 26/11/2010]

 3. Any person who is the proprietor of a newspaper and holder of a permit issued under the Newspaper and Printing Presses Act (Cap.
-206), where—
+206), where —

 (a) the newspaper is distributed generally to the public in Singapore;